calvinthrall/calvinthrall.github.io/Research.md

 Gender Bias and Diplomatic Representation (with David Lindsey and Matt Malis)

-Organized Capital and the State
+Industrial Diversification and the Rise of the Local Chamber

 Measuring Academic Prestige (with Anne Meng)